PGx Research Analysis Portfolio

 Infectious Disease Molecular Diagnostics Reports:

-CLS delivers actionable pharmacogenomic reporting and interpretations of clinical laboratory infectious disease and antibiotic resistance testing.
+CLS delivers actionable pharmacogenomic research analysis of clinical laboratory infectious disease and antibiotic resistance testing.
 The CLS Infectious Disease Report interprets semi-quantitative laboratory assays of pathogenic microorganisms and, in concert with antibiotic resistance testing, provides antibiotic treatment options.

 - Women’s Health Interpretation and Reporting—The comprehensive Women’s Health Report provides differential diagnoses of Bacterial Vaginosis (BV), Yeast Infection, and Trichomoniasis (Trich) Infections with increased specificity and sensitivity2,3.
 Treatment options based on diagnosis, history of recurrence, and pregnancy status are included to assist in rapid prescription decision making.
 This report can also include Aerobic Vaginitis (AV) and Sexually Transmitted Infections (STIs).